kpouer/KMapView/README.md

 You can find various tiles servers here https://wiki.openstreetmap.org/wiki/Tile_servers Beware, the term of use varies and most of them will not allow you to use them in a commercial product.

-Tiles can be stored in a disk cache (recommended), but that cache is not managed by this component, it is up to you to clean it when you want.
+Tiles will be stored in a disk cache, but that cache is not managed by this component, it is up to you to clean it when you want.

 Retrieving queries can be load balanced between multiple servers.